United Kingdom

 Stamp duty and SDLT

-Transfers of shares or real estate within worldwide 75% groups are generally exempt from stamp duty or SDLT, respectively.
+Transfers of shares or real estate within worldwide 75% groups are generally exempt from stamp duty or SDLT, respectively, subject to the satisfaction of certain conditions.
 For SDLT, the relief can be retrospectively withdrawn in certain circumstances, primarily where the transferee leaves the group within three years of the transfer.

 Transfer pricing and thin capitalisation